CalvinNeo/CFortranTranslator/README.md

 ## translation results and restrictions
 refer to [/grammar/for90.y](/grammar/for90.y) for all accepted grammar
-### unsupported keywords
+### grammar

-1. now you can rename keyword parameter in `interface` block
+1. you can rename keyword parameter in `interface` block
+2. you can use anonymous grammar structures
+3. variable definitions and interfaces is not forced before any other statements

 ### types
 #### type mapping